Esri/defense-solutions-feature-toolbox/README.md

     * Tools for importing/appending non-military feature classes into a military feature geodatabase
     * Tools for converting military features to ArcGIS Runtime messages (and visa-versa)

+## <a link="Requirements"></a>Requirements

+* ArcGIS Desktop 10.1 Standard
+    *  Some tools require additional licenses (these tools will be disabled if license is unavailable)
+    *  ArcGIS Desktop Advanced license is required for tools that change Representation Rules (e.g. Append Military Features)
+* Visual Studio 2010 or later
+* ArcObjects .NET Engine or Desktop Development Kit
+* (Optional) Apache Ant - used to download and extract dependent data

 ## Instructions

 ### General Help